Let’s talk about Certified B Corps!

-So what B Labs does ask businesses to commit to this new business model by changing their legal structure.
+So what B Labs do is ask businesses to commit to this new business model by changing their legal structure.
 How they do that differs depending on where in the world the business is.

-Once a business has done this as well as complete the free assessment and get at least 80 points, they are then able to sign the B Corp Declaration of Interdependence, pay their certification fees and become B Corp Certified.
+Once a business has done this, as well as complete the free assessment and got at least 80 points, they are then able to sign the B Corp Declaration of Interdependence, pay their certification fees and become B Corp Certified.

 Following that they can use the B Corp logo and need to provide a yearly impact report.
 They also need to update their assessment every three years to maintain certification.

 B Corps set the gold standard for good businesses.
 When becoming a B Corp, your business joins a community of thousands of others all over the world with the same values and beliefs.
 It’s a great way for you to build relationships with new clients or suppliers and other business leaders in your industry.